Snow falls in Carolinas on second day of April

 ROCK HILL, SC (WMBF) – Spring may officially be here, but you wouldn’t know it stepping out the door on Tuesday morning.

-Then there’s the northern part of the state, where snow is actually being seen on South Carolina Department of Transportation’s cameras on Interstate 77 in Rock Hill.
-Heavy snow is also being seen in the Charlotte, NC area.
+Then there’s the northern part of the state, where snow was actually being seen on South Carolina Department of Transportation’s cameras on Interstate 77 in Rock Hill.
+Heavy snow was also being seen in the Charlotte, NC area.

-Watch a live shot of the snow in the Charlotte area below:
+Check out the WMBF Weather radar for a live look at conditions across the area:

 Copyright 2019 WMBF.
 All rights reserved.